close

 A brief introduction to East Tawas State Harbor

 Michigan ( MISH-ig-ən) is a state in the Great Lakes region of the Upper Midwest region of the United States.
-It borders Wisconsin to the northwest in the Upper Peninsula, and Indiana and Ohio to the south in the Lower Peninsula; it is also connected by Lakes Superior, Michigan, Huron, and Erie to Minnesota and Illinois, and the Canadian province of Ontario.
+It borders Wisconsin to the southwest in the Upper Peninsula, and Indiana and Ohio to the south in the Lower Peninsula; it is also connected by Lakes Superior, Michigan, Huron, and Erie to Minnesota and Illinois, and the Canadian province of Ontario.
 With a population of nearly 10.12 million and an area of 96,716 sq mi (250,490 km2), Michigan is the 10th-largest state by population, the 11th-largest by area, and the largest by area east of the Mississippi River.
 Its capital is Lansing, and its largest city is Detroit.
 Metro Detroit is among the nation's most populous and largest metropolitan economies.
 The name derives from a gallicized variant of the original Ojibwe word ᒥᓯᑲᒥ (mishigami), meaning "large water" or "large lake".

 Michigan consists of two peninsulas.
 The Lower Peninsula resembles the shape of a mitten, and comprises a majority of the state's land area.
 The Upper Peninsula (often called "the U.P.") is separated from the Lower Peninsula by the Straits of Mackinac, a five-mile (8 km) channel that joins Lake Huron to Lake Michigan.
 The Mackinac Bridge connects the peninsulas.
 Michigan has the longest freshwater coastline of any political subdivision in the United States, being bordered by four of the five Great Lakes and Lake St. Clair.
 It also has 64,980 inland lakes and ponds.
 Michigan has the second-most water area of any state, behind only Alaska.